The Closed Resolver Project: Measuring the Deployment of Source Address Validation of Inbound Traffic: Discussion

 \subsection{Ethical Considerations}

-To make sure that our study follows the ethical rules of network scanning, yet providing complete results, we adopt the recommended best practices~\cite{eth,zmap}.
+To make sure that our study follows the ethical rules of network scanning, yet providing complete results, we have adopted the recommended best practices~\cite{eth,zmap}.
 For the IPv4 scan, we aggregate the BGP routing table to eliminate overlapping prefixes.
 In this way, we send no more than two DNS \texttt{A} request packets (spoofed and non-spoofed) to every tested host.
-We also make sure that the IPv6 hitlist only includes one address from each aliased prefix.
 Due to packet losses, we potentially miss some results, but we accept this limitation not to disrupt the normal operation of tested networks.
 In addition, we randomize our input list for the scanner so that we do not send consecutive requests to the same network (apart from two consecutive spoofed and non-spoofed packets).
-Our scanning activities are spread over 15 days.
+We spread our scanning activities over 15 days due to limited resources on the scanning machine (8 vCPUs and 3GB of RAM).

-We set up a website for this project on \texttt{ {closedresolver. com}} and provided all the queried domains and the fingerprinting server with a description of our project as well as the contact information if someone wants to exclude his/her networks from testing.
-We have received 9 requests from operators and excluded 29,360,925 IPv4 addresses from our future scans, as well as two IPv6 prefixes (/128 and /48).
-We also exclude those addresses from our analysis.
-We do not publicly reveal the source address validation policies of individual networks and AS operators.
+We have set up a website for this project on \texttt{ {\url{https://closedresolver.korlabs.io}}} and provided all the queried domains and the fingerprinting server with a description of our project as well as the contact information if someone wants to exclude her networks from testing.
+We have received 9 requests from operators of, among others, /8, /9, and /10 IPv4 networks, who noticed our DNS requests.
+In total, we excluded 29M IPv4 addresses from futures scans as well as two IPv6 prefixes (/128 and /48).
+We also exclude these addresses from our analysis.
+We do not publicly reveal the SAV policies of individual networks and AS operators.
 Yet, website visitors can see the results for the network they connect from.
-We also plan a notification campaign through CSIRTs and by directly informing the operators of affected networks.